-Fluoroscopy is another type of innovative imaging that we utilize at AICA Orthopedics.
-It is similar to an X-Ray, but it shows a continuous picture and can capture movement, almost like an X-Ray movie.
+A Fluoroscopy exam is another type of innovative imaging that we utilize at AICA Orthopedics.
+It is similar to a digital X-Ray, but it shows a continuous picture and can capture movement, almost like an X-Ray movie.
 It gives a real-time view of the body to help doctors diagnose problems and perform medical procedures with the utmost precision and safety.
-Fluoroscopy can be used on just about any part of the body, including bones, joints, muscles, and organs.
+A fluoroscopy exam can be used on just about any part of the body, including bones, joints, muscles, and organs.
 Fluoroscopy may be used in conjunction with other imaging technology, such as regular static X-Rays, CT scans, and MRIs, or it may be used alone.
-If you’re having health issues that need a motion X-Ray to diagnose, or if you need a procedure that requires the physician to see inside your body during it, fluoroscopy may be the solution you need.
+If you’re having health issues that need a motion X-Ray to diagnose, or if you need a procedure that requires the physician to see inside your body during it, a fluoroscopy exam may be the solution you need.
 Our specialists and highly qualified doctors at AICA Orthopedics are experts at utilizing fluoroscopy to maximize your health and healing.

 Orthopedic doctors and chiropractors often use fluoroscopy in diagnostic processes.
 If an individual has significant pain when they move or make a particular motion, a fluoroscopy procedure can help doctors determine the cause of the pain.
 Oftentimes, it may be a misalignment of the spine or an unnatural shift of a joint that causes pain, and doctors can see this during continuous X-Ray imaging.
 Fluoroscopy can also diagnose other problems with the joints, bones, or muscles.
 Doctors can perform barium X-Rays with fluoroscopy to diagnose problems within the GI tract, and fluoroscopy can be used to help doctors identify the best placement for cardiac catheterization.